Listen to the audiobook:

-On the surface of society today, the various forms of strange attire, behavior, and other commonplace elements of popular culture all appear to be part of “freedom of expression” or the current “fashion trend,” but in fact there is more to it.
+On the surface of society today, the various forms of strange attire, behavior, and other commonplace elements of popular culture all appear to be part of “freedom of expression” or the current “fashion trend,” but, in fact, there is more to it.
 Tracing these phenomena to their source, it becomes clear that negative elements are behind all such things.
 With the passage of time, however, people simply become accustomed to them and no longer find them strange, leading these negative factors to become an accepted part of daily life.
-Following are some examples.
+The following are some examples.

 Similarly, the long hairstyle of men at the time originated from the beatniks and hippies.
-Although long hair for men can be traced back to ancient times, in the West, men had short hair ever since World War I. In the 1960s, the counterculture movement promoted long hair for men as a form of rebellion.
+Although long hair for men can be traced back to ancient times, men in the West had had short hair in the decades since World War I. In the 1960s, the counterculture movement promoted long hair for men as a form of rebellion.

-Along with disintegrating class distinctions in society, communism also aims to eliminate the sexual distinctions between men and women.
-Similarly, the homosexual and feminist movements use the slogan of “equality” to blur gender differences in social and family roles.
-Androgynous fashion trends further blur and reverse the difference in dress.
+Along with disintegrating class distinctions in society, communism aims to eliminate the sexual distinctions between men and women.
+Similarly, the homosexual and feminist movements use the slogan of “equality” to blur gender differences in social and familial roles.
+Androgynous fashion trends further blur and reverse the differences in dress.
 These factors serve to prepare the way for a wider social acceptance of what have traditionally been considered deviant sexual practices and lifestyles, and further contribute to undermining traditional morality.

-The morality of the East and West for thousands of years has included at its base the difference between men and women, and the idea that male and female, yin and yang, have their places.
+The morality of the East and the West, for thousands of years, has included at its base the difference between men and women, and the idea that male and female, yin and yang, each have a place.
 Communism would reverse the yin and yang of human beings, with the goal of corrupting morality, engendering self-centeredness, and encouraging the abandonment of traditional norms.

 Given this diabolical purpose, one can see that although the various mutations in dress may appear fashionable and popular on the surface, they are actually meant to undermine proper human ways of being.

-For instance, the popularity of low-rise pants today, deemed sexy by those striving to be fashionable, are in fact a mild form of corrupting human morality.
-Their predecessors were the hip-huggers, popularized during the counterculture of the 1960s and prevalent in the discos of the 1970s.
-From the low-rise pants, then came the indecent “bum pants,” which directly exposed the buttocks.
+For instance, the popularity of low-rise pants today, deemed sexy by those striving to be fashionable, is a mild example of corrupting human morality.
+The predecessors of low-rise were the hip-huggers, popularized during the counterculture of the 1960s and prevalent in the discos of the 1970s.
+A style that followed was the indecent “bum pants” of the 1990s, which exposed the buttocks.

-Another sign of cultural decadence is the groupie phenomenon, popular among young people, and another byproduct of the counterculture.
-In the 1960s, rock music was popular in the West, and some young girls obsessed with rock stars followed their performances and formed fan groups to provide personal and sexual services, including engaging in group sex with singers.
+Another sign of cultural decadence is the groupie phenomenon, which was popular among young people and another byproduct of the counterculture.
+In the 1960s, rock music was popular in the West, and some young girls obsessed with rock stars followed their performances and formed fan groups to provide personal and sexual services, including engaging in group sex with band members.
 The young women became victims of a fad.
 Others today admire stars who advocate tearing down the differentiating barriers between the sexes—including male stars who behave effeminately, and vice versa.
 All this is about undermining popular culture and blurring the distinction between male and female.

 There is also the supposedly fashionable punk subculture.
-Similar to the hippie movement, punk also rebels against tradition and promotes nihilism.
+Similar to the hippie movement, punks rebel against tradition and promote nihilism.
 Most hippies were rebellious young people from traditional middle-class families, while punk is more typically the rebellion of lower classes against social traditions.
 Thus, many punk bands also advocate socialism.
 In order to express their thorough anti-traditionalist attitudes, punks often exhibit bizarre hairstyles, including mohawks, or wear tattered clothes full of spikes and buckles.
 They dye their hair, get tattoos, pierce their bodies all over, and sometimes expose body parts that the average person is inclined to keep hidden.
 Punks often make no gender distinctions in their dress.
-Some women wear men’s clothes, and vice versa.
+Some women wear men’s clothes and vice versa.
 Punks provide the inspiration for many of the current fashion trends of the day.

-Punks advocate hedonism, which is why one popular punk slogan is, “Live fast, die young, and leave a pretty corpse.”
-This fully reflects the tragedy of lost faith in God, and being deceived into an abyss of hedonism and materialism.
+Punks advocate hedonism, which is why one popular punk slogan is “live fast, die young, and leave a pretty corpse.”
+This fully reflects the tragedy of lost faith in God and of being deceived into falling down the abyss of hedonism and materialism.
 Individuals and society should be alarmed by this sad nihilism, but they are not.

-In addition, there have been all manner of other signs of chaos and meaninglessness in today’s society: the display of ghostly or demonic images on popular clothing or music; the choice of ugly images for tattoos; grotesque children’s toys and ornaments; literature, film, and television works full of demons, ghosts, and supernatural horror—products that are widely consumed by the public.
-The internet is full of destructive and nihilistic content.
-For example, soccer fans regularly riot and rebel, wreaking havoc.
-All these signs of decadence point to negative and dark forces as the dominant influence on society at large.
+In addition, there have been all manner of other signs of chaos and meaninglessness in today’s society: the display of ghostly or demonic images on popular clothing or in music; the choice of ugly images for tattoos; grotesque children’s toys and ornaments; literature, film, and television works full of demons, ghosts, and supernatural horror—products that are widely consumed by the public; and the destructive and nihilistic content found on the internet.
+Today, even soccer fans, for example, regularly riot and rebel, wreaking havoc.
+All these signs of decadence point to the negative and dark forces that have become the dominant influence on society at large.

 Everyone has the right to pursue happiness—but this must be within moral parameters.
 Excessive pursuit of pleasure, beyond normal limits, inevitably brings suffering, calamity, and sorrow.

 The traditional culture of humanity doesn’t forbid the reasonable satisfaction of desire.
 However, traditional culture teaches people to control their desires and choose a healthy lifestyle.
-It’s about harmony with nature, traditional labor, harmonious family relationships, a healthy civil society, and participation in self-rule and state management, as well as traditional arts, literature, sports, and entertainment.
-All of this brings happiness and satisfaction, and at the same time, benefits the individual in body and mind, as well as society at large.
+It valued harmony with nature, traditional labor, harmonious family relationships, a healthy civil society, and participation in self-rule and state management, as well as traditional arts, literature, sports, and entertainment.
+All of this brings happiness and satisfaction, benefiting the individual in body and mind, as well as society at large.

 The same is true of societies and nations.
 When a large number of people are addicted to desire and pleasure, disaster is at hand.